Rooted in Rights Digital Collection

 Border Narratives: Stories of People with Disabilities Living at the U.S.-Mexico Border

-About the online exhibit
+About the online collection

-This exhibit is part of the Reclaiming the Border Narrative Digital Archive, a University Libraries Special Collections partnership, and community-focused archive centering the diversity and multidimensionality of experiences that transcend dominant narratives and amplifies the creative works of artists, advocates, journalists, and cultural practitioners dedicated to advancing migrant justice and a broader understanding of U.S.-Mexico border communities.
+This collection is part of the Reclaiming the Border Narrative Digital Archive, a University Libraries Special Collections partnership, and community-focused archive centering the diversity and multidimensionality of experiences that transcend dominant narratives and amplifies the creative works of artists, advocates, journalists, and cultural practitioners dedicated to advancing migrant justice and a broader understanding of U.S.-Mexico border communities.

 Related: Special Collections open by appointment only April 7 to September (March 14, 2025)